mozilla/fxa/features/FxA-70-kpi-dashboards/README.md

 * **campaign**: marketing campaign identifier
 * **migration**: service migration identifier, e.g. 'sync11' or 'amo'

-All events in a sequence
+All events in a flow
 will have the same tags,
 but storing them as properties of each event makes queries easier.